vict0rsch/PaperMemory/Readme.md

 <br/>

-An **automated**, web-based and minimalist reference manager.
+An **automated**, web-based and minimalist reference manager that also finds code repositories.

 It is not meant to replace, rather complete more standard reference managers as Zotero etc.

-This browser extension allows you to do automatically store research papers you read and much more:
+This browser extension allows you to do automatically store research papers you read, find a code repository and much more:

 1. 🏬 **Automatically record papers** you open, without clicking anywhere.
 You can then **search** them, **tag** them, **comment** them and link a code repository.
+2. 💻 **Automatically find code** repositories using PapersWithCode's API
-2. 🎬 **Change a pdf's webpage title to the article's title**, because who cares about that saved bookmark `1812.10889.pdf` when it could be `InstaGAN Instance-aware Image-to-Image Translation.pdf`
+3. 🎬 **Change a pdf's webpage title to the article's title**, because who cares about that saved bookmark `1812.10889.pdf` when it could be `InstaGAN Instance-aware Image-to-Image Translation.pdf`
-3. 🎫 **BibTex citation**, because citing papers should not be a hassle you can copy a BibTex citation to your clipboard or export the Memory itself as a `.bib` file
+4. 🎫 **BibTex citation**, because citing papers should not be a hassle you can copy a BibTex citation to your clipboard or export the Memory itself as a `.bib` file
-4. 🔗 **Markdown link**, `[title](url)` because it's the little things that make sharing a paper easier (to be used in issues, PRs, Readme, HackMD.io etc.)
+5. 🔗 **Markdown link**, `[title](url)` because it's the little things that make sharing a paper easier (to be used in issues, PRs, Readme, HackMD.io etc.)
-5. 🗂 **Direct download button** with a nice name including the paper's title, so that you don't have to open the pdf's webpage and then download it from your browser.
+6. 🗂 **Direct download button** with a nice name including the paper's title, so that you don't have to open the pdf's webpage and then download it from your browser.
-6. 📄 **Go back from a pdf to its abstract page**.
+7. 📄 **Go back from a pdf to its abstract page**.
 For instance: from `https://arxiv.org/pdf/1703.06907.pdf` to `https://arxiv.org/abs/1703.06907` in a click.
-7. 🏛️ **Export your data** as a `.json` file or a `.bib` full BibTex export
+8. 🏛️ **Export your data** as a `.json` file or a `.bib` full BibTex export

 ### Supported venues